NumEconCopenhagen/projects-2024-simon-katrine/dataproject/README.md

 1. PRIS113.csv (*statistikbanken.dk*)
 2. AUS09.csv (*statistikbanken.dk*)

-Make sure you either download the folder or also download PRIS113 when running the code
+Make sure that PRIS113 is downloaded.

 **Dependencies:** Apart from a standard Anaconda Python 3 installation, the project requires the following installations: